 Many boudoir photography ideas center around owning the space.
 And this one certainly does that with the bed.
 It shows off their ownership of that zone.
 And it’s a power pose that loves the camera.

-Once their one their back, they stretch out their arms on either side.
+Once they’re on their back, they stretch out their arms on either side.
 The hands should be palms down.
 And you need to see some tension in the body.
 Keeping one leg bent will help arch the spine and thin the stomach.

 31. Stomach Down with Head Turned